m1raxx/Leprechaun-Adventure-Android/README.md

 # Leprechaun-Adventure-Android
 A prototype platformer game I created in 2020 for my graduation project.
-Rebuilded for android.
+Rebuilded for android in 2022.

 User Guide: